North Dakota Income Tax Calculator

 Does North Dakota have a standard deduction?

-North Dakota conforms to the federal standard deduction.
-For 2024, the amounts are $14,600 for single filers and married filing separately, $29,200 for married filing jointly, and $21,900 for head of household.
-These are adjusted annually for inflation by the IRS, and North Dakota adopts the updated federal amounts.
+North Dakota starts from federal taxable income, so the federal standard deduction flows through and the state has no separate standard deduction.
+For 2026 the federal amounts are $16,100 for single filers and married filing separately, $32,200 for married filing jointly, and $24,150 for head of household.
+These are adjusted annually for inflation by the IRS.

 How low is North Dakota's income tax compared to other states?

 North Dakota has one of the lowest income tax burdens in the United States.
-After HB 1158 (2023) took effect for 2024, the large 0% bracket means many middle-income residents pay no North Dakota income tax at all.
+After HB 1158 (2023), the large 0% bracket (up to $49,575 for single filers and $82,800 for married couples in 2026) means many middle-income residents pay no North Dakota income tax at all.
 The top rate of 2.5% is well below the national average for states with income taxes.

 Does North Dakota tax Social Security or retirement income?